tylerjhevia/front-end-submissions-public/1705/mod-3/personal-project/template.md

 #### MVP

-A user should be able to add a favorite book, click on it, and then see a recommendation displayed.
+- A user should be able to add a favorite book, click on it, and then see a recommendation displayed.
+- User can join a book club and users can vote on book.
+- typescript

 #### Nice To Haves